Appearance

 This is the CES Letter's most emotionally charged section.
 It opens with raw numbers -- "34 women," "11 married to other men," "a 14-year-old" -- stacked for maximum shock.[1]
 It ends with a side-by-side chart comparing Joseph Smith to convicted child rapist Warren Jeffs.[2]

 The strategy is deliberate: pile outrage on top of outrage until the reader can't think straight.
-The women sealed to Joseph are treated as silent victims.
-Their extensive testimonies never appear.
+Every sealing -- eternity-only, dynastic, time-and-eternity -- is treated as the same thing: a sexual marriage.

 What does the evidence show when you set the framing aside?